How User Experience Affects SEO

 1. Mobile-First Design

-Mobile-first design is a crucial UX factor that can boost SEO as it ensures your website is optimized for mobile users—6.648 billion of them.
-59.5% of website traffic comes from mobile devices, which is exactly how much traffic you’d lose if your site isn’t responsive.
+Mobile-first design is a crucial UX factor that can boost SEO by ensuring your website is optimized for mobile users.
+As of August 2024, 61.95% of website traffic comes from mobile devices, which is the amount of traffic you’d risk losing if your site isn’t mobile-responsive.

 Additionally, Google now considers mobile optimization when determining search engine rankings.
-Those with a mobile-friendly website will benefit by appearing higher in search results than those without.
+Websites that are mobile-friendly will benefit from higher visibility in search results compared to those that are not.

-Let’s not even mention that having a strong presence on both desktop and mobile devices increases brand credibility and trust among consumers who are increasingly using their phones and tablets to search online.
+Furthermore, having a strong presence on both desktop and mobile devices improves brand credibility and trust among consumers who increasingly rely on their phones and tablets to search online.

 Get connected with the right User-Experience agency for your project.